Etherpod/Ship-Enhancements/README.md

   - The bottom right button activates position hold.
 It will remain at whatever position you activate it at relative to the lock-on target.
 - **Engine Switch**: Controls your ship's power and engine.
 The switch needs to be turned on if you want to fly your ship.
   - If the **Idle Fuel Consumption Multiplier** is above 0, it will only consume fuel when the ship is on.

+- **Enable Ship Temperature** Unlocks the settings below and implements a temperature mechanic for the ship, which uses the existing "TEMP" (temperature) dial and a new "SHIP TEMP" (ship temperature) dial.
+  - Extreme temperatures, indicated by the flashing light on the TEMP dial, will cause your SHIP TEMP to change over time.
+As your SHIP TEMP approaches extreme temperatures, your ship will begin experiencing side effects:
+	- On the hot side, your ship will take random damage over time and the outside of the ship will become dangerous to touch.
+Your reactor will also heat up, reducing the time before explosion if it were to get damaged, but as a byproduct your ship thrust will become more powerful.
+At higher temperature difficulties, the **Portable Fuel Tank** can also heat up and explode.
+	- On the cold side, it's actually safe to leave your ship alone.
+However, your ship engine has a chance to stall for a short time when starting up, and has a chance to damage your ship while doing so.
+Your ship thrust is weaker, and your ship hull is more fragile, requiring a smaller collision to do damage.
+If your reactor gets damaged, the cockpit glass will also fog up, making it harder to see where you're going.
+- **Temperature Zones**: Determines where temperature will increase/decrease. **All** adds a temperature zone anywhere that looks hot or cold.
+- **Temperature Difficulty**: Makes the side effects listed above safer or more dangerous.
+Set this to the minimum to disable all of them.
+- **Temperature Resistance Multiplier**: Larger numbers make the ship temperature change slower, giving you more time in extreme temperatures but requiring more time to recover.
+- **Passive Temperature Gain**: Causes your ship to heat up or cool down over time, making some areas safer and other areas more dangerous.

 ## Decoration
 Haven't you ever wished your ship had a little more color?